JoseMorenoJ/CPPtest/README.md

 We will use tags to set the different milestones in the proyect.

 ### Branches
-I have the intention to use one branch for each kind of problem (Basic, Algorithms, Maths and Advanced) to be able to isolate the different sets of porblems.
+There is one branch for each kind of problem (Basic, Algorithms, Maths and Advanced) to be able to isolate the different sets of porblems.
-  - basics
+  - basics: to work in the _Basics_ problems solutions.
-  - maths
+  - maths: to work in the _Math_ problems solutions.
-  - algo
+  - algo: to work in the _Algo_ problems solutions.
-  - advanced
+  - advanced: to work in the _Advanced_ problems solutions.

 All the branches will merge with master once they are solved.